 - Public relations.

-Two are (relatively) simple for the military, the the is fraught with difficulty and, for the sailor or soldier, danger, too, in my opinion.
+Two are (relatively) simple for the military, the third is fraught with difficulty and, for the sailor or soldier, danger, too, in my opinion.

 First, the easiest one: public information.